Meikong-Cui/CG_coursework/README.md

 This coursework is a c++ renderer, which support not only rasterising and ray-tracing, but also some advanced features like soft shadow, Goarud shading and Phong shading.
 The renderer will automatically rotate the camera around the origin point and use cornell-box as default model.

+Here is an iamge of cornell-box with one wall changed to glasses:

 The video shows features of render: reflection			        0:00 - 0:07 softshodow 		          0:07 - 0:13